mongodb/mongo-go-driver/testdata/retryable-writes/README.rst

       and ``error`` is ``true`` (generally for multi-statement tests), the result reports information about operations that succeeded before an unrecoverable failure.
-In that case, drivers may choose to check the result object if their BulkWriteException (or equivalent) provides access to a write result object.
+In that case, drivers may choose to check the result object if their BulkWriteError (or equivalent) provides access to a write result object.

       - ``errorLabelsContain``: A list of error label strings that the